dalijolijo/telegram-get-participants/README.md

 # telegram-get-participants

 With this script you get the first 10.000 users of a telegram chat/channel.
-The get_participants.py is part of Pyrogram - Telegram MTProto API Client Library for Python.
+It use the Pyrogram Telegram MTProto API Client Library for Python.

 ## Requirements
 - Ubuntu 16.04